 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of fludioxonil 4-(2,2-difluoro-1,3-benzodioxol-4-yl)-1 H-pyrrole-3-carbonitrile in or on grapes, strawberries, dry bulb onions, and green onions.
-Novartis Crop Protection, Inc. and the Inter-Regional Project Number (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act, as amended by the Food Quality Protection Act of 1996.
+This regulation establishes a tolerance for residues of fludioxonil (4-(2,2-difluoro-1,3-benzodioxol-4-yl)-H-pyrrole-3-carbonitrile) in or on pomegranate.
+Interregional Research Project Number 4 (IR-4) requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA), as amended by the Food Quality Protection Act of 1996 (FQPA).

-This regulation is effective December 29, 2000.
-Objections and requests for hearings, identified by docket control number OPP-301093, must be received by EPA on or before February 27, 2001.
+This regulation is effective May 18, 2005.
+Objections and requests for hearings must be received on or before July 18, 2005.

 I. General Information